OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.

 ## How to Install and Prepare the HAVOK Development Tools
-1) Download the HavokPcXsContentTools executable [here](https://www.mediafire.com/file_premium/q71wh6ixgowjf6q/HavokPcXsContentTools_X64_2010-2-0_20101115.exe/file).
+1) Download the HavokPcXsContentTools executable.

 2) Install the Development Kit by running the executable.